Magi Gunigundo

-Magtanggol Tanjuan Gunigundo I (born December 11, 1964), also known as Magi Gunigundo, is a Filipino politician who last served as the representative of the second district of Valenzuela to House of Representatives from 2001 to 2004 and from 2007 to 2016.
+Magtanggol Tanjuan Gunigundo (born December 11, 1964), also known as Magi Gunigundo, is a Filipino politician who last served as the representative of the second district of Valenzuela to the House of Representatives from 2001 to 2004 and from 2007 to 2016.
 He also served as the representative of the now-defunct lone district of Valenzuela from 1998 to 2001.

 He is an alumnus of the University of the Philippines Diliman.

 Early life

 Magtanggol Gunigundo, also known by his nickname Magi, was born to Filipino politician Magtanggol C. Gunigundo and Prof. Sylvia Tanjuan Gunigundo in Quezon City.
 His early education was at the University of the Philippines Integrated School.
 He finished his AB Political Science at the University of the Philippines Diliman in 1985 and Bachelor of Laws at Ateneo de Manila University in 1989.
 He was 13th Placer at the 1989 Bar Examination.

 Career

 He began practicing as an associate lawyer when he joined his father's firm in 1989.
 In 1990, he became a trial lawyer at the Economic Intelligence and Investigation Bureau of the Bureau of Customs until 1997.
 He became Special assistant for law enforcement at the Office of the Commissioner of Customs in 1992.
 In the same year, he became the chief of Special Anti-Smuggling Unit at the same office.

 He was a senior partner at the Gunigundo-De Leon Law Office.
-In 1998 election, he became the representative of the lone district of the then-municipality of Valenzuela.
-He won re-election as representative of the new 2nd district of the newly chartered Valenzuela City in 2001.
+In the 1998 general election, he became the representative of the lone district of the then-municipality of Valenzuela.
+He won re-election as representative of the new 2nd district of the newly chartered city of Valenzuela in 2001.

 In 2004, he lost the mayoralty election to 1st district Representative Sherwin Gatchalian, amid reports of widespread cheating and election fraud.
 In 2007, he ran for a comeback to Congress for Valenzuela's 2nd district and won in a landslide victory as Congressman, winning in all precincts and barangays of such district.
 He was reelected in 2010.

 Gunigundo is the principal author of several national laws like Republic Act No. 9048 (also known as Gunigundo Law) that authorizes the correction of clerical errors in birth certificates and other civil registry documents without the need of judicial order.
 The Gunigundo Law shortens the procedure for correction to less than three weeks and does away with the need for the services of a lawyer which is costly and the long litigation procedure in courts that could take between 6 and 24 months before the correction is permitted.
 It is now easier, faster and inexpensive to get the correction made.
 He also wrote two books about clerical law and customs modernization.